Availity/availity-ekko/README.md

 ## Route Matching

-Ekko is designed to try use response of the route definition that most closely matches the incoming request.
-Ekko introspects the request body and headers to determine which route configuration is used to return a file response.
+Ekko is designed to respond with the route definition that most closely matches the incoming request by introspecting the request body, parameters and headers.
+Ekko calculates which route scores the highest for each request and returns the appropriate mock response.

 ## Configuration